-While every day looks a little bit different, I’m going to walk you through what I did last Wednesday, February 16.
-I hope this gives you a sense of what I’m currently working on and what a day at the legislature might look like.
+While every day looks a little bit different, I’m going to walk you through what I did on Wednesday, February 16, 2022.
+I hope this gives you a sense of what I’m working on and what a day at the legislature might look like.

 I started my day with students from our community!
 Since February is Career and Technical Education Month, leaders from a variety of student organizations met with state representatives last week.
 I had a great time talking to the students about the groups and activities they’re involved in.
 It’s clear that access to career and technical education provides young Minnesotans with valuable skills and opportunities. .